Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/tasks/task2/task2.md

 [Data Warehouse Design and Setup](./design_setup.md)
 ## Data Warehouse Reporting

-There are two opions for reporting: either using PostgreSQL or using IBM Db2
+There are two options for reporting: either using PostgreSQL or using IBM Db2

 ### Option 1: Data Warehouse Reporting using PostgreSQL